 When You Should Consider Resetting Your PC

-Normally, if Windows is behaving, it’s just a matter of finding the culprit and fixing it – such as uninstalling a program that’s causing problems on your system.
-However, Windows can certainly get cluttered up after a while, and the more nuclear option of resetting the PC can be easier.
+Normally, if Windows is misbehaving, it’s just a matter of finding the culprit and fixing it – such as uninstalling a program that’s causing problems on your system.
+However, Windows can certainly get cluttered up after a while, and the more nuclear option of resetting the PC can be easier than lots of troubleshooting.